SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 ## Nested Loops with more complex logic – Problems

 **The last** (sixth) problem of the "Programming Basics" Practical Exam requires using of **several nested loops and more complex logic inside them**.
-The problems examine participants' ability to **think in an algorithmic way** and to solve non-trivial coding problems that require nested loops with more complex logic and calculations.
-Here are a few examples for exam problems.
+The problems examine participants' ability to **think algorithmically** and to solve non-trivial coding problems that require nested loops with more complex logic and calculations.
+Here are a few examples of exam problems.

 ### Problem: Increasing 4 Numbers